lilyhoratio/node-db-challenge/README.md

 - [x] Explain the difference between `Relational Databases` and `SQL`.

 A relational database is a database in which data is stored in a tabular format (e.g. an Excel table).
-Relationships between each table can be modeled using what is called primary keys and foreign keys.
+Relationships between each table can be modeled using what are called primary keys and foreign keys.
+SQL - which stands for Structured Query Language - is the language used to query the database.
+It can be used for CRUD operations on the DB (C = INSERT, R = SELECT, U = UPDATE, D = DELETE).

 - [x] Why do tables need a `primary key`?

 Tables need a primary key in order to assign a unique identifier to each row of data.
-PKs should not refer to anything that is changeable information about that entity (e.g. a person's name), but should rather be unique to that entity (e.g. a car's VIN).
+PKs should not refer to anything about that entity that might be changeable information (e.g. a person's name), but should be unique to that entity (e.g. a car's VIN).
+The primary key can be referenced by other tables as a foreign key to indicate some sort of relationship between the two entities.

 - [x] What is the name given to a table column that references the primary key on another table.